RAGessler/DirSales-CRM/README.md

 # DirSales-CRM
 Capstone Project for Dev Code Camp.
-Inspired by some friends of mine who are direct sellers.
+Inspired by some friends of mine who have small businesses or are direct sellers.

 # ReactDjango_JWT_StarterCode